soksiis/soksiis/README.md

 ### 🧠 About Me

-- 🇪🇸 I'm a 19-year-old cybersecurity student from Spain.
+- 🇪🇸 I'm a 19-year-old cybersecurity enthusiast from Spain.
 - 🔒 Passionate about ethical hacking.

 ---